-Read some of the personal stories our service users, carers and volunteers have shared with us, and find out more about how we work together with the people we support to deliver person-centred care.
+Read some of the personal stories our service users, carers, volunteers and employees have shared with us, and find out more about how we work together with the people we support to deliver person-centred care.

 “There’s no way I could have done it on my own,” he says.
 “I’d have been reaching for the booze, not college prospectuses.
 I’d previously started courses in both Liverpool and Leeds, but both times I ended up returning home.”
 Read more.

 "Work4You gave me back my confidence and helped me to believe in myself again.
 If I didn’t have Work4You, I’d have no hope at all.
 I really don’t want to think about what life would be like without Lyn and the service.
 The help and support I get is nothing short of tremendous."
 Read more.

 "Finding work at 40 has opened up my future.
 I saw my medical notes once, and the doctor had written ‘This young lady will never get better' and I spent my life believing that."
 Read more.

 As well as working with our team to improve his self-esteem and develop his independent living skills, Adam also has support on managing addictions, as he can become obsessed with his weight and food.
 Read more.

 "I love living at Sherdley Court, I have all my friends here with the residents and the staff.
 I know that I’m in the best place to be well cared for by people who love me and know me well."
 Read more